 4.2 Different Cooking Methods

-- Boiling: A straightforward method where rice is boiled in salted water until tender.
+- Boiling: Cook in salted water till tender.

-- Steaming: Ideal for sticky rice, this method involves using a steamer basket over simmering water.
+- Steaming: Use a steamer basket for sticky rice over simmering water.

-- Pilaf Method: Involves sautéing rice first before adding liquid, resulting in richer flavors.
+- Pilaf Method: Sauté rice first in fat before adding liquid for more taste.

 4.3 Storage and Reheating Tips